tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 - change the type of `spaces` to `Parser [Char]` and have it return the appropriately sized string of only spaces.

-## A Parser that produces an ADT
+## A Parser that returns an ADT

 The return type of the phone number parser above was `[Char]` (equivalent to `String`).
 A more typical use case for a parser though is to generate some data structure that we can then process in other ways.
-In Haskell, this usually means a parser which returns an [Abstract Data Type (ADT)]().
+In Haskell, this usually means a parser which returns an [Algebraic Data Type (ADT)](/haskell2/algebraic-data-types).
 Here is a very simple example.

 Let's imagine we need to parse records from a vets office.
 It treats only three types of animals.
 As always, lets start with the BNF: